How to Use the Solar Calculator

 Installing Solar in Connecticut

 The solar industry here is tightly regulated—solar installers must be licensed, and new installations must be permitted and inspected to ensure that all new projects meet the state’s interconnection standards.
 That means that residents here are protected from unsafe installation processes.
-There are dozens of qualified installers to choose from in the state, from local companies with a long business history in the area, to national brands like SolarCity and Sungevity, although if you choose to go with the latter, you may be ineligible for state incentives like the performance-based incentive program.
+There are dozens of qualified installers to choose from in the state, from local companies with a long business history in the area, to national brands like SolarCity, although if you choose to go with the latter, you may be ineligible for state incentives like the performance-based incentive program.

 Connecticut State Solar Support